Salah, Mane, Aubameyang joint winners of EPL Golden Boot | Africanews

 The three are Gabon and Arsenal’s Pierre Emerick Aubameyang and the Liverpool duo of Sadio Mane (Senegal) and Mohamed Salah (Egypt).

-At the kickoff of the last round of games, Salah was the sole contender for the award.
+At kickoff of the last round of games, Salah was the sole contender for the award.
 Mane scored one of Liverpool’s two goals on the final day to go joint top.

 ???— FIFA.com (FIFAcom) May 12, 2019